se4ai2223-uniba/architectural-style-recognition/data/README.md

 ### Data Instances

-Each instance represent an image originally extracted by querying Wikimedia.
+Each instance represent an RGB image originally extracted by querying Wikimedia.
 As this source does not enforce a determined size for the images, this diversity in size is also preserved in the instances of this project.
 These images will then later be processed to be of the same size, namely 224x224 pixels.

 ### Data Fields